petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 subordinates but it's all bureaucratic reports, not tech details.
 Think that's enough?"

-Skipper thought about it "The tech community is figuring out how Agency exploits targets, even crazy stuff like that Dual EC PRNG backdoor, or the elliptic curve constants.
+Skipper thought about it "The tech community is figuring out how the Agency exploits targets, even crazy stuff like that Dual EC PRNG backdoor, or the elliptic curve constants.
 But what the public cares about is who those targets are."